dwyl/image-classifier/README.md

       # If the index file does exist, we compare the one with teh table and check for incoherences.
       true ->
-        Logger.info("Index file found on disk.
+        Logger.info("ℹ️ Index file found on disk.
 Let's compare it with the database...")

         App.Repo.get_by(App.HnswlibIndex, id: 1)
         |> case do